dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 Please check the DSC Azure DevOps Agent Pool to see if the new worker appears there.
 Please also check its capabilities.
 There should be a capability named `BuildEnvironment` with the value of the respective environment.

 ## 1.6.
 Running the Pipeline

+The script [30 Setup AzDo Project.ps1](../lab//30%20Setup%20AzDo%20Project.ps1) has created these pipelines:

+- M365DSC push

+  Only this pipeline has triggers for continuous integration and is executed every time something is committed to the main branch.
+The pipeline creates the artifacts, applies them to the configured tenants and tests whether the configuration could be applied successfully.
+The next three pipelines are these steps individually.

+- M365DSC test
+- M365DSC apply
+- M365DSC build